Mo379/Zettlekasten/Zettlekasten/MachineLearning.md

 # MachineLearning

-Machine learning is subfield of computer science, its primary concern is with teaching a machine to solve a problem without having to explicityly code rules that it should follow, the machine learns to do this by looking at data, analysing it and extracting patters from this data.
+Machine learning is subfield of computer science, its primary concern is with teaching a machine to solve a problem without having to explicitly code rules that it should follow, the machine learns to do this by looking at data, analysing it and extracting patters from this data.